List of Roblox games: Doors

-Doors is a horror escape room game developed by indie game developers LSPLASH and Red, based on another Roblox game, Rooms.
-Players open doors and go through hotel rooms to progress through the game and escape.
-Creatures called "entities" either kill the player in various ways or help them.
+Doors (stylized in all caps) is a first-person roguelite horror escape room game developed by indie game developers LSPLASH and Red, based on another Roblox game, Rooms.
+Players open doors and go through hotel rooms through trial and error to progress through the game and escape.
+Players can get items to help them progress through the game, while creatures called "entities" either try to kill the player in various ways or help them.
 Players can display how they are progressing through the game by showing off one selected achievement and how many times they died.

-Doors was released on August 10, 2022.
-In November 2022, the game hit 1 billion visits, and on December, the game had a collaboration with Makeship for Screech plushies.
-A major update revamping the hotel was released on January 29, 2023 at 6 p.m.
-EST. Paintings can be spotted in most of the rooms, some referencing popular culture and sometimes YouTubers themselves.
-Some ideas made by fans either got into the game or cameo in the game.
-A nod to Rooms was added as part of the major update, featuring a revamped version of the game as a secret level.
+Doors was released on August 10, 2022, with one floor, titled "The Hotel".
+A major update revamping the hotel was released on January 29, 2023.
+A nod to Rooms was added as part of said update, featuring a revamped version of the game as a secret level.
+On August 26, 2023, modifiers were added, allowing the player to change their game after beating it.
+A second floor, titled "The Mines", was released on August 30, 2024.
+The game participated in the first edition of The Hunt, adding a new sub-floor, called "The Backdoor".
+An admin panel and stream integration was added as part of the "Content Update" on December 20, 2024.